 Ensure that the volume level in the video is at about the same level as Alexa’s talking voice.
 During video playback, the audio must remain synced with the video.

-Video app with title of video and hint:
+Echo Show with Video app with title of video and hint: